argiepiano/bdlive_2023_presentation/README.md

 # Using hooks to extend Backdrop CMS
-## Presentation for Backdrop Live - October 2023
+## Presentation for Backdrop Live - September 2023

 This repo contains the slides and a demo module to illustrates the use of hooks in Backdrop CMS.